 - 2 teaspoons sesame seeds

 - Place pork in instant pot with olive oil (if you have the non stick insert there is no need for oil).
+Add one cup broth or water.
 Close and lock lid.
 Set pressure cook or manual to 15 minutes.
 Once it's done let natural pressure count for 10 minutes then do quick pressure release.
 Drain juice.

 - Mix in a measure beaker teriyaki, soy sauce, brown sugar, sriracha, garlic, and ginger.
 Whisk well.
 Set instant pot to saute mode.
 Pour mixture over pork stirring frequently.
 Once the sauce starts to thicken around the pork turn off saute mode.